intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ---
 ## 4. Prepare Dataset
-To run the example provided by this tutorial on K8s, you should upload the dataset to to a K8s volumn (e.g. NFS).
+To run the example provided by this tutorial on K8s, you should upload the dataset to a K8s Volume (e.g. NFS).

 Please download the Fashion-MNIST dataset manually on your __Develop Node__ (where you launch the container image).
+Note that PyTorch `FashionMNIST` Dataset requires unzipped files located in `FashionMNIST/raw/` under the root folder.

 ```bash
 # PyTorch official dataset download link